trustedci/OSCRP/OSCRP.md

 ## Overview and Goals

 While Open Science, with its culture of public data, does not have the same cybersecurity concerns as many other sectors such as finance and medicine, it is not free from threats.
 The Open Science Cyber Threat Profile (OSCTP) is designed to help Principal Investigators (PI) and their supporting Information Technology (IT) professionals assess cybersecurity risks related to Open Science projects.
-Specifically, it provides a catalog of typical Open Science assets and the risks associated with those assets.
+Specifically, it provides a catalog of typical Open Science Assets and the risks associated with those Assets.
 For those utilizing the [CTSC Cybersecurity Program Guide](http://trustedci.org/guide/), it should expedite the process of inventorying assets and provide guidance in completing a Risk Assessment Table.

-This document achieves these goals by providing a list of information assets common to Open Science projects, which are meaningful to the science mission of those projects, and for each provides plausible avenues of attack for those assets, with a list of concerns and consequences.
-The document describes how to use this list of common assets to understand a project's concerns, assess them, and begin the process of mitigating them.
+This document achieves these goals by providing a list of information Assets common to Open Science projects, which are meaningful to the science mission of those projects, and for each provides plausible avenues of attack for those Assets, with a list of concerns and consequences.
+Assets can include computing systems, data storage systems, networking, digital sensors, scientific and other advanced instruments, scientific data, personnel, and an interoperable suite of software services and tools, including data repositories, visualization environments, and analytic environments.
+Assets also include the computer-controlled, network-connected elements of physical plants responsible for the safety and security of these systems, such as power and HVAC.
+The document describes how to use this list of common Assets to understand a project's concerns, assess them, and begin the process of mitigating them.

 Other goals of the document include: